 Eating Healthy on a Budget

 Many believe that making their diet healthier has to mean spending more money on food, but this isn’t necessarily the case.
 There are plenty of ways you can eat a little more healthily while saving money.
-Here are a few tips you may find useful.
+Here are a few tips to eating healthy you may find useful.

 Write a Shopping List

 Writing a shopping list will help you avoid overspending at the supermarket.
 It’ll help you stick to the essentials rather than being swayed by impulse purchases and special offers.
 Go to the store with a firm plan and preferably a full stomach – research has shown that hungry shoppers tend to spend more money.

 While you may be accustomed to certain popular food brands, trading down can save you a lot of money.
 According to research by Money Saving Expert, the typical family could save £1,500 a year by switching to cheaper brands.
 Often you’ll notice little difference between the same foods with different brand names, so you might as well give trading down a try and let your taste buds be the judge.

 Buy Frozen Foods

 The freezer is not just a place to store unhealthy ready meals.
 Buying frozen fruit and vegetables is a great way to eat healthy for less money.
 They contain the same beneficial nutrients as their fresh counterparts, and are often pre-chopped for your convenience.

 Pulses are cheap, full of fibre and vitamins, and low in calories and fat.
 Try adding beans, peas or lentils to your meals to get part of your recommended five a day without spending much money.